- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 - The hard drive is damaged, dead, or not spinning up

-Fixing Not Working Seagate Drive Is Possible, It's Your Turn
+Fixing Not Working Seagate Drive Is Possible.
+It's Your Turn

-In this guide, we offered 8 solutions to repair the not working Seagate external hard drive on both Windows and Mac computers.
+This guide offered 8 solutions to repair the not working Seagate external hard drive on both Windows and Mac computers.
 If some fixes cause file loss, you can retrieve all precious data with the EaseUS file recovery solution.

 Also, we explained why your Seagate external hard drive suddenly doesn't work or is not detected by Windows or Mac computers.
 As your data matters, creating a regular backup of your external disk data is helpful.
 Fixing Seagate external hard drive not working error is possible, and follow the above steps to make your drive work again.